Welcome to today's edition of the Rush 24-7 podcast.

 But no, we couldn't trust them.

-We couldn't rely on Them because the private sector, that's where all the greed and the selfishness and the unfairness is.
+We couldn't rely on them because the private sector, that's where all the greed and the selfishness and the unfairness is.

-And so the people who did who said we could fix it, their only qualification was their supposedly larger hearts, which permitted them to care more, which permitted them to have more compassion.
+And so the people who did it, who said we're going to fix it, their only qualification was their supposedly larger hearts, which permitted them to care more, which permitted them to have more compassion, and which gave great weight to their great intentions.

-And so what we end up with is like every other such plan, where these people in the public sector with no practical real life experience in the area they seek to fix, get in there utterly incompetent, with a cast of amateurs not knowing what they're doing all the while thinking they know more than everybody else.
+And so what we end up with is, like every other such plan, where these people in the public sector with no practical, real life experience in the area they seek to fix get in there utterly incompetent, with a cast of amateurs, not knowing what they're doing, all the while thinking they know more than everybody else.

-This is the epitome of big government thinking they have all the answers, when most of them have never run anything in their lives except a campaign.
+This is the epitome of big government, thinking they have all the answers when most of them have never run anything in their lives except a campaign, and most of them hire that out to campaign consultants.

-So what is happening here on the upside to all this is that Americans now seem to recognize we'll give the polling data if you if you choose to believe it.
+So what is happening here, on the upside to all this, is that Americans now seem to recognize we'll give the polling data if you, if you choose to believe it.

-Americans now seem to recognize what Reagan articulated decades ago that government is not the solution, it is the problem.
+Americans now seem to recognize what Reagan articulated decades ago, that government is not the solution, it is the problem.

-So now Obama's lies are their only answer.
+So now Obama's lies are their only answer whenever there is a why isn't it working?

-Whatever it is, because none of it is.
+Because none of it is.

-Why didn't a website working?
+Why isn't a website working?

-Why isn't my data secure?
+Why isn't my data secure why?

-Why do I have to prove I have insurance I signed up?
+Why do I have to prove I have insurance, I signed up?

-Why none of it is working.
+None of it is working.

-Four out of five enrollees, we still know the exact number, are being subsidized.
+Four out of five enrollees we still know the exact number are being subsidized.

 I mean, not even the correct demo is signing up for this thing.

-The only answer we get is Obama's lies or Pelosi's, I don't know.
+The only answer we get is Obama's lies, or Pelosi's, I don't know.

 It's not my responsibility.

-This little answer of hers.
+This little answer of hers just stunning.

-They played dirty politics to foist this thing on us, and they want control of us with this.
+They foisted this thing on us, they played dirty politics to foist this thing on us and they want control of us with this.

 And now it's not their responsibility.